Esri/appstudio-vscode/README.md

 #### Running in VS Code debug mode (Node.js installation required)

-Make sure you have Node.js installed.
-Clone this repository onto your machine and open it in VS code.
+* Clone this repository.
+* Run `npm install` in the repository folder.
+* Open the repo in VS code.
 Hit F5 to enter debug mode.

 ## Extension Settings